ladin157/sso-ui/apps/admin-ui/CODING_GUIDELINES.md

 ## Typescript

-The Keycloak UI projects uses best practices based off the official [React TypeScript Cheat sheet](https://react-typescript-cheatsheet.netlify.app/), with modifications for this project.
+The Sso UI projects uses best practices based off the official [React TypeScript Cheat sheet](https://react-typescript-cheatsheet.netlify.app/), with modifications for this project.
 The React TypeScript Cheat sheet is maintained and used by developers through out the world, and is a place where developers can bring together lessons learned using TypeScript and React.

 ### Non-null assertion operator

 In the project you will sometimes see the [non-null assertion operator](https://www.typescriptlang.org/docs/handbook/release-notes/typescript-2-0.html#non-null-assertion-operator) (`!`) used to tell the TypeScript compiler that you guarantee that a value is not `null` or `undefined`.
 Because this might possibly introduce errors at run-time if you have not checked this value yourself it should be used sparingly.

-The only place where it is valid to use the non-null assertion operator is on the types that are provided by the [Admin API client](https://github.com/keycloak/keycloak-nodejs-admin-client).
-The reason for this is that the types are generated from Java code, which does not explicitly provide information about the nullability of fields (more on that [here](https://github.com/keycloak/keycloak-nodejs-admin-client/issues/187)).
+The only place where it is valid to use the non-null assertion operator is on the types that are provided by the [Admin API client](https://github.com/sso/sso-nodejs-admin-client).
+The reason for this is that the types are generated from Java code, which does not explicitly provide information about the nullability of fields (more on that [here](https://github.com/sso/sso-nodejs-admin-client/issues/187)).

 ### State management